 See the IRS website for more information on the Form 1023 and Form 1023-EZ filing requirements.

-Depending on your activities and the size of your organization, you may need to register with the Florida Department of Agriculture and Consumer Services (FDACS) before doing any fundraising activities.
-Check with that office for additional rules, or for more information about fundraising registration requirements, see Nonprofit Fundraising Registration: The 50-State Guide, by Stephen Fishman (Nolo).
+Depending on your activities and the size of your organization, you may need to register with the Florida Department of Agriculture and Consumer Services (FDACS) before doing any fundraising in the state.
+Check with that office for additional rules.
+For more information about fundraising registration requirements, see Nonprofit Fundraising Registration Digital Guide, by Ronald J. Barrett and Stephen Fishman (Nolo).